I seriously can not remember the last family holiday I had, it seems like so long ago.

 With school costs, living costs and a mortgage to pay, my money always goes on all of the important things in life, like eating and paying for a roof over my head.

 But we all deserve a nice holiday – so today, I thought I’d share the research I have done on how to afford a family holiday when money is tight!
 We’d love to hear your advice as well!

 1. Use a Discount Site to nab the Best Holiday Deals

 There is a multitude of excellent discount apps that offer excellent holiday deals – but you usually have to get in fast to nab the really super cheap family holidays.
 Most of them you will need to check regularly or subscribe to when an offer goes live.
 The best ones include:

-- Cudo has fantastic holiday deals all over Australia (because thanks Covid!) – so you can holiday in the state you are stuck in!
+- Cudo has fantastic holiday deals all over Australia!
 Cudo has deals on resorts, tours and cruises with limited-time hotel offers.

 - Scoopon is very similar and has a good selection of discount holidays.